 Want to design a medical device or solve a clinical problem that helps patients in need?
 Follow your passion for health, technology and biology with the Bioengineering Systems major.

 You’ll study elements of engineering, science and medicine, and learn to use all three to develop new and improved medical treatments, processes and instruments.

-University of Melbourne bioengineers are working on groundbreaking innovations like the bionic eye, implants that help control epilepsy and improved ways of delivering life-saving drugs to the body.
-Follow this major through to the Master of Engineering and imagine what you could do next.
+Learn from University of Melbourne bioengineers who are working on ground-breaking innovations like the bionic eye, joint replacement prostheses, implants that help control epilepsy and improved ways of delivering life-saving drugs to the body.

 Our Engineering graduate degrees are professionally accredited under EUR-ACE® and Washington Accord (through Engineers Australia), which means your Master of Engineering degree is recognised throughout Europe and the 17 countries of the Washington Accord.